 Guests can only stay for two nights at weekends.
 You must be present if you have invited guests to stay.

-Written permission must be obtained from a member of the Residential Life Team responsible for the area before any party is held.
+Written permission must be obtained from a member of the Residential Life Team responsible for the area before any party or gathering is held.

-The Residential Life Team will need a nominated student representative from the area to be responsible for the gathering.
+The Residential Life Team will need a nominated student representative from the area to be responsible for the event.
+This ensures that some is present for health and safety reasons.

 A student shall immediately report to both the Campus Cleaning Services Manager and the member of the Residential Life Team responsible for the area any damage to or loss of property, fixtures, fittings or furnishings.